apacheignite/documentation/data-grid/continuous-queries.md

 ## Remote Filter
 This filter is executed on the primary node for a given key and evaluates whether the event should be propagated to the listener.
 If the filter returns `true`, then the listener will be notified, otherwise the event will be skipped.
 Filtering events on the node on which they have occurred allows to minimize unnecessary network traffic for listener notifications.
 Remote filter can be set via `ContinuousQuery.setRemoteFilter(CacheEntryEventFilter<K, V>)` method.
 ## Local Listener
-Whenever events pass the remote filter, they will be send to the client to notify the local listener there.
+Whenever events pass the remote filter, they will be sent to the client to notify the local listener there.
 Local listener is set via `ContinuousQuery.setLocalListener(CacheEntryUpdatedListener<K, V>)` method.
 [block:code]
 {
   "codes": [